-Entitlement to vote
+2 Entitlement to vote

-- (1) A person is entitled to vote in an election of a Connétable, or Centenier, of a parish if the name of the person is on the electoral register for an electoral district within the parish, being the register in force for the election. - (2) A person is entitled to vote in an election of one or more Deputies of an electoral district if the name of the person is on the electoral register for the electoral district, being the register in force for the election. - (3) A person is entitled to vote in an election of a Senator if the name of the person is on the electoral register for any electoral district, being the register in force for the election. - (4) A person is not prevented from voting at a public election just because he holds any office (including that of Autorisé or Adjoint), or exercises any function, under this Law.
+- (1) A person is entitled to vote in an election of a Connétable, Centenier, or Procureur du Bien Public, of a parish if the name of the person is on the electoral register for an electoral district within the parish, being the register in force for the election.5 - (2) A person is entitled to vote in an election of one or more Deputies of an electoral district if the name of the person is on the electoral register for the electoral district, being the register in force for the election. - (3) A person is entitled to vote in an election of a Senator if the name of the person is on the electoral register for any electoral district, being the register in force for the election. - (4) A person is not prevented from voting at a public election just because the person holds any office (including that of Autorisé or Adjoint), or exercises any function, under this Law.

-Voting where name omitted from electoral register
+3 Voting where name omitted from electoral register

-If a person claims a right to vote at a polling station in an electoral district, but his name does not appear on the electoral register for that district, he may still vote if the Autorisé (or Adjoint) in charge of the polling station is satisfied - that the name has been omitted from the register as a result of administrative error.
+If a person claims a right to vote at a polling station in an electoral district, but the person's name does not appear on the electoral register for that district, the person may still vote if the Autorisé (or Adjoint) in charge of the polling station is satisfied - that the name has been omitted from the register as a result of administrative error.

-- (a) from a declaration by the person in such form as the States may prescribe by Regulations; and - (b) after consulting the Connétable or such other officer, or such employee, of the relevant parish as he considers appropriate,
+- (a) from a declaration by the person in such form as the States may prescribe by Regulations; and - (b) after consulting the Connétable or such other officer, or such employee, of the relevant parish as he or she considers appropriate,

-Disqualification
+4 Disqualification

-- (1) A convicted person during the time that he is detained in a prison or other penal institution in pursuance of his sentence or unlawfully at large when he would otherwise be so detained is legally incapable of voting at a public election. - (2) For the purposes of this Article - - (a) "convicted person" means any person found guilty in Jersey or elsewhere of an offence (whether under the law of Jersey or of another place), including a person found guilty by a court-martial or other court or tribunal applying the law applying to armed services but not including a person dealt with by committal or other summary process for contempt of court;

-- (b) a person detained for default in complying with his sentence shall not be treated as detained in pursuance of the sentence, whether or not the sentence provided for detention in the event of default, but a person detained by virtue of a conditional pardon in respect of an offence shall be treated as detained in pursuance of his sentence for the offence; and - (c) it does not matter whether the person has been convicted, or sentenced, before or after this Article comes into force.
+- A convicted person during the time that he or she is detained in a prison (1)or other penal institution in pursuance of his or her sentence or unlawfully at large when he or she would otherwise be so detained is legally incapable of voting at a public election. - (2) For the purposes of this Article - - "convicted person" means any person found guilty in Jersey or (a) elsewhere of an offence (whether under the law of Jersey or of another place), including a person found guilty by a court-martial or other court or tribunal applying the law applying to armed services but not including a person dealt with by committal or other summary process for contempt of court; - (b) a person detained for default in complying with his or her sentence shall not be treated as detained in pursuance of the sentence, whether or not the sentence provided for detention in the event of default, but a person detained by virtue of a conditional pardon in respect of an offence shall be treated as detained in pursuance of his or her sentence for the offence; and - (c) it does not matter whether the person has been convicted, or sentenced, before or after this Article comes into force.